Catastrophic Injuries Caused by Slip and Fall Accidents

 Rental Property Liability for Slips and Falls

 Injured by a slip and fall at a rental property?
 When is the landlord responsible?
 When it comes to slip and fall accidents, the truth of the matter is that they can occur anywhere and to anyone.
 They most commonly occur in grocery stores, restaurants, and other privately owned businesses.
 However, a slip and fall accident can occur on your rental property as well.
 In certain circumstances, you may have grounds to sue your landlord or the owner of the property if their negligence caused your injuries.
 Each year falls account for over eight million emergency room visits, making them the leading cause of visits at 21.3%.
 Falls can be from heights, or because of a slip.
 For example, a fall in an apartment complex could occur because of a broken or loose stair.
 Can a Landlord Be Negligent for a Slip and Fall Injury?
 In short, yes.
 There are many ways that a landlord can be negligent.
 As a result of their negligence, accidents can occur.
-If those accidents lead to injury, they could be liable and served a lawsuit.
+If those accidents lead to injury, they could be liable in a slip-and-fall accident claim.
 Dangerous Conditions It’s a landlord’s job to ensure that the living space is habitable and reasonably free of dangers.
-They must keep...
+They must...

 Workplace Slip and Fall Accidents